Kuga-Satake construction on families of K3 surfaces of Picard rank 14: Construction of modular mapping

-First, let us apply the KS construction on the members of $\calK_P$.
-It is clear that the real torus $\TT$ defined in Equation~(\ref{eq TT}) is the same for any $X \in \calK_P$ and $\alpha \in \Cl^+(T)$.
+To begin with, let us apply the KS construction on the members of $\calK_P$.
+It is clear that the real torus~$\TT$ defined in Equation~(\ref{eq TT}) is the same for any $X \in \calK_P$ and $\alpha \in \Cl^+(T)$.
 In fact, we may choose the same~$\alpha$ for every~$X \in \calK_P$ which gives rise to the same alternating form $E$.
-Although the corresponding polarisation class in $\NS_\QQ(\KS(X))$ also depends on the Weil operator which is the positive complex structure $J$ of $X$, the polarisation type, which is discrete, remains constant as~$J$ varies in the family.
+Although the corresponding polarisation class in $\NS_\QQ(\KS(X))$ also depends on the complex structure $J$ of $\KS(X)$ as in Remark~\ref{rmk E = polarisation}, the polarisation type, which is discrete, remains constant as~$J$ varies in the family.
 The construction, therefore, gives rise to a family of Kuga-Satake varieties $\KS(X)$ with $\alpha$ fixed, which embeds into the moduli space $\calA_{64}$ of polarised abelian $64$-folds.
-The following theorem shows how we may derive an abelian $8$-fold $A_+$ with totally definite quaternion multiplication from the KS variety associated to a very general K3 surface in $\calK_P$.
+The following theorem shows how we may derive an abelian $8$-fold $A_+$ with totally definite quaternion multiplication up to isogeny from the KS variety associated to a very general K3 surface in $\calK_P$.

 \begin{theorem} For a very general K3 surface $X$ in the family $\calK_P$, there is a simple decomposition of $\KS(X)$ given by the isogeny

 where $A_+$ and $A_-$ are non-isogenous simple abelian $8$-folds.
 Moreover,